Repair of Rectocele or Enterocele

 Why It Is Done

 Surgical repair of rectoceles and enteroceles is used to manage symptoms such as movement of the intestine that pushes against the wall of the vagina, low back pain, and painful intercourse.
 An enterocele may not cause symptoms until it is so large that it bulges into the midpoint of the vaginal canal.

 Rectocele and enterocele often occur with other pelvic organ prolapse, so tell your doctor about other symptoms you may be having.
-If your doctor finds a bladder prolapse (cystocele), urethral prolapse (urethrocele), or uterine prolapse during your routine pelvic exam, that problem can also be repaired during surgery.
+If your doctor finds a bladder prolapse (cystocele), urethral prolapse (urethrocele), or uterine prolapse during your pelvic exam, that problem can also be repaired during surgery.